 1 Scope

-The present document specifies the media-independent functionality of the GeoNetworking protocol.
+The present document specifies the Release 2 of the GeoNetworking protocol.
+Compared to the Release 1 specification, Release 2 primarily adds support for multi-channel operation.

 2 References

 2.1 Normative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.